HMS Duchess (H64): Description

-Service and collision
+Construction and career

 Duchess was ordered on 2 February 1931 under the 1930 Naval Estimates and was laid down at the yards of the Palmers Shipbuilding and Iron Company, Jarrow, County Durham on 12 June 1931.
 She was launched on 19 July 1932 and commissioned on 24 January 1933, at a total cost of £229,367, excluding equipment supplied by the Admiralty, such as weapons, ammunition and wireless equipment.
 The ship was initially assigned to the 1st Destroyer Flotilla in the Mediterranean and made a brief deployment to the Persian Gulf and the Red Sea in September–November 1933.
 Upon her return, her superheaters were repaired at Malta between 18 December and 6 January 1934.
 She was given a refit at Chatham Dockyard from 3 September to 23 October to prepare the ship for service on the China Station.

 Duchess arrived in Hong Kong in January 1935 where she joined the 8th Destroyer Flotilla.
 The ship was attached to the Mediterranean Fleet in the Red Sea from September to November during the Abyssinian Crisis.
 She made a number of goodwill visits during her time on the station as well as conducting anti-piracy patrols.
 During a typhoon at Hong Kong on 2 September 1937, a merchant ship crushed Duchesss stern when it dragged its anchors.
 Her repairs were not completed until 14 October.